informalsystems/hermes/guide/src/installation.md

 ## Install via Cargo

+Hermes is packaged in the `ibc-relayer-cli` Rust crate.
 To install the latest release of Hermes, run the following command in a terminal:

 ```shell
 cargo install ibc-relayer-cli
 ```

-This will download and build Hermes, and install the `hermes` binary in `$HOME/.cargo/bin`.
+This will download and build the crate `ibc-relayer-cli`, and install the `hermes` binary in `$HOME/.cargo/bin`.

 > If you have not installed Rust and Cargo via [rustup.rs](https://rustup.rs), you may need to
 > add the `$HOME/.cargo/bin` directory to your `PATH` environment variable.